The Best Holiday Ideas for March 2021

-As the northern hemisphere welcomes the first signs of spring, festivities are in full swing across the world from the holy celebrations of Easter in Catholic countries to the colourful street events of Holi in India.
-Temperatures are starting to rise across southern Europe and flowers are beginning to bloom, making it a particularly pretty time to be out exploring Japan where pink cherry blossoms grace parks.
-It's still dry in Central America with clear skies and plenty of opportunities to explore ancient ruins and search for wildlife and in the Middle East temperatures are still bearable so it's a good time to imitate Indiana Jones and visit the region's many archaeological sites.
+As the northern hemisphere welcomes the first signs of spring, festivities are in full swing across the world.
+From the holy celebrations of Easter in Catholic countries, to the colourful street events of Holi in India.
+Temperatures are starting to rise across southern Europe and flowers are beginning to bloom, making it a particularly pretty time to be out exploring Japan, where pink cherry blossoms grace parks.
+It's still dry in Central America with clear skies and plenty of opportunities to explore ancient ruins and search for wildlife.
+Meanwhile, in the Middle East temperatures are still bearable so it's a good time to imitate Indiana Jones and visit the region's many archaeological sites.

 With World Wildlife Day taking place on 3rd March, this month represents a time when we recognise the serious threat facing many of our beloved species around the globe.
-With numerous animals on the brink of extinction, time is running out to see these magnificent creatures in the wild.
-While you may not realise it, in many destinations tourism is key to ensuring the survival of these species and you can play your part in conservation by simply being there so consider a wildlife holiday.
-Here are some of our top picks of holiday destinations for March 2017.
+While you may not realise it, in many destinations tourism is key to ensuring the survival of these species and you can play your part in conservation by simply being there, so consider a wildlife holiday.
+Here are some of our top picks of holiday destinations for March 2021.

 For those of us in the northern hemisphere, March may not offer the warmth and length of daylight hours that we crave after months of winter so this can be a good time to head elsewhere for a beach break.
 Outside of popular holidays, such as Easter when services are at a premium and costs are at their highest, a beach break can be good value for money in March.
 Here's our selection of the best beach destinations around the world for this time of year.

-In general the best time for game viewing in Africa is during the dry season when the animals can be more easily spotted through the thin vegetation.
-During these dry months herds of animals tend to congregate around watering holes as other sources dry up.
-In March it's the wet season across most of southern Africa so for this reason we recommend East Africa as a more reliable safari destination for this time of year but there are plenty of other wildlife spotting destinations great at this time of year too.
+In general the best time for game viewing in Africa is during the dry season, when the animals can be more easily spotted through the thin vegetation.
+During these dry months, herds of animals tend to congregate around watering holes as other sources dry up.
+In March it's the wet season across most of southern Africa, so for this reason we recommend East Africa as a more reliable safari destination for this time of year.

-Here's a selection of our tours perfectly suited for travel in March from the peaks of the Himalayas to the coastline of Central America.
+Here's a selection of our tours that are perfectly suited for travel in March, from the peaks of the Himalayas to the coastline of South Africa.